If you are traveling to Armenia for the first time, then this guide is just for you.

 Armenian cuisine is very tasty and sweet flavored.
 Here you can find something flavored for any taste.

 You know what is the best thing for me in the world?
 A tasty Brduch(an Armenian sandwich) with the local cheese and herbs.
 Due to Armenian good climate and always shining Sun the tastiest fruits, vegetables, and herbs grow here.
 Don’t forget to try and if you have an opportunity, take them to your relatives, too.

 It can be difficult to find vegetarian options in restaurants as they serve only one or two vegan options.

 In that case, there are many other cuisines found in the capital, like Italian, American, Indian, Chinese, Arabic, Japanese and many more to choose from that might satisfy your needs.

 If you want to save time you can get around in the city in taxis which will not cost you much.
 Taxis are easily available everywhere but you can also order a car from popular taxi companies in the city.
 It’s better to discuss the cost of a taxi ride in advance.
-The starting rate is 600 AMD (1-4km) and 100 AMD for every 1km.
+The minimal fee is 600 AMD (1-4km) and 100 AMD per 1km.
 In order to travel out of the capital, you can either book a taxi or a minivan.
-You can also rent a car by various companies in the capital.
+You can also rent a car from various companies in the capital.

 4.Money and costs